kvalle/greetr/blogpost.md

 	    CustomLog /path/to/where/you/put/greetr/access.log combined
 	</VirtualHost>

-The file tells Apache where to find the wsgi-file we just wrote, and other details on how to start the WSGI deamon process.
+The file tells Apache where to find the wsgi-file we wrote above, other details on how to start the WSGI deamon process, as well as on what domain it should serve the site.
-Copy the file to place it among your other vhost files under Apache:

-	$ sudo cp greetr.vhost /etc/apache2/sites-available/greetr
+Change the paths to wherever you placed the application, and the values of `ServerName` and `ServerAlias` if you are doing this on a remote server.

 Next we need to activate the site:

-	$ sudo a2ensite notato
+	$ sudo a2ensite greetr

-The `a2ensite` command will simply symlink `greetr` from the `sites-available` directory and into `sites-enabled`.
+The `a2ensite` command will simply symlink `greetr` from the `sites-available` directory and into `sites-enabled`, which is where Apache look for the activated virualhosts.
 Once this is done, we need to restart Apache for the changes to take effect.

 	$ sudo service apache2 restart